npruehs/ue4-rts/Documents/Manual/Units.md

 1. At the `ProjectileMovement` component, set its _Initial Speed_ (e.g. to 1000).
 1. If you want your projectile to use a ballistic trajectory, check _Ballistic Trajectory_ at the projectile and set the _Ballistic Trajectory Factor_ as you like.
 1. For dealing area of effect damage, check _Apply Area Of Effect_ and set your area of effect radius and collision filters.
+1. Set the _Fired Sound_ and _Impact Sound_ to the sound cues to play when the projectile is fired and detonated, respectively.
 1. At the `RTSAttackComponent`, reference the new projectile in your attack.